cloudcreativity/ddd-modules/docs/guide/upgrade.md

 define the use cases of the module - and _adapters_ - the implementations of these interfaces.
 There are two types of
 ports:

 - **Driving Ports** (aka _primary_ or _input_ ports) - interfaces that define the use cases of the bounded context.
-The adapters that implement these interfaces are in the application layer and are used by the outside world to interact with the module.
+  These are implemented by application services, and are used by adapters in the outside world to initiate interactions with the application.
+For example, an adapter could be a HTTP controller that takes input from a request and passes it to the application via a driving port.
 - **Driven Ports** (aka _secondary_ or _output_ ports) - interfaces that define the dependencies of the application layer.
 The adapters that implement these interfaces are in the infrastructure layer.
+For example, a persistence port that has an adapter to read and write data to a database.

 The _driving ports_ in this package continue to use the CQRS pattern.
 So they are your command bus and query bus, plus inbound integration events via an inbound event bus.

 The _driven ports_ define the boundary between the application and infrastructure layer.
 This uses a _dependency inversion_ principle.
-The application layer defines the port as an interface, which is then implemented by the adapter in the infrastructure layer.
+The application layer defines the port as an interface, which is then implemented by an adapter in the infrastructure layer.

 #### Interface Changes